Friday, July 3, 2026

 Here is my starter.
 Note the fancy smoked trout, the horseradish sauce and the roasted vegetables.
 I drank Champagne with it.

 Here is my main meal.
 The asparagus and potatoes were lovely.
 The veal tough and dry.
-I had a bite and the concentrated on the vegetables.
+I had a bite and then concentrated on the vegetables.
 Oh and another glass of Champagne.
 I turned down desert and did not take a picture of the arrival meal, which was really good.
 It called itself Tapas and there was

 Spanish ham and cheese, olives, roasted peppers and macarons.
 I had tea with this.